 This makes us very happy as it really was really cynical forcing families to queue up to 2 hours for this ride or pay nearly $100+ to get on sooner.
 You can now use the Genie+ or use the single rider to skip the pretty substantial Queue line.

 The ride really is at its best when you are working with and competing with your family or ride partner.
 For this reason, Genie+ is the best way to skip the queue.
 However, Genie+ only works once per day, so for multiple rides, the Single Rider allows you back on to try and beat that score!

 WEB Power Band – Add Ons

-We think the Individual Lightning Lanes are a bit of a shameless money grab, but the WEB Powerband is probably beyond anything we have seen from Disney before!
+We think the Individual Lightning Lanes were a bit of a shameless money grab, but the WEB Powerband is probably beyond anything we have seen from Disney before!

-for $34.95 you can purchase the WEB Power Band, this gives you the ability to Fire Multi-Webs while playing the games.
+For $34.95 you can purchase the WEB Power Band, which gives you the ability to Fire Multi-Webs while playing the games.
 On top of this are additional power-ups at $29.99.
 Giving you extra powers on the Ride

 - Spider-Man – Electro-Webs